OGStudio/site-opengamestudio/en/news/2024-11_pskov-again.md

 These two factors simplify future work with portable code.

-As of now, I have `GET /path` implemented for JVM, macOS, and Windows.
+As of now, I have `GET /path` implemented for JVM, macOS, and Windows (image in the beginning).

 # November